Lindt8/ng-imager/docs/dev/architecture.md

-workers           = "auto"     # SBP worker count: "auto" or integer chunk_cones       = "auto"     # SBP chunk size: "auto" or integer progress          = true       # show SBP progress bars if available
+workers           = "auto"     # SBP worker count: "auto" or integer chunk_cones       = "auto"     # SBP chunk size: "auto" or integer progress          = true       # show SBP progress bars if available sbp_engine        = "scan"   # "scan" (continuous, matrix math) or "poly" (fast perimeter) jit               = true            # use Numba acceleration for the scan engine if available

 ```

 - `fast` and `list` are **modifiers** of the standard pipeline, not separate pipelines.